gregwebs/blog.gregweber.info/posts/2010-10-30-creating-xss-sanitize.markdown

 * Text.XML.HaXml.Html.Parsec (htmlParse)
 * the parser from pandoc
 * libxml2 html parser
-* Text.XML.HXT.Parser.TagSoup (parseHtmlTagSoup)
+* Text.XML.HXT - ReadDocument using the options withParseHTML or withTagSoup
 * TagSoup parseTags/renderTags

 The foundation of parsing in Haskell is usually Parsec.
 John Macfarlane, the author of Pandoc, tole me that he wrote his own Parsec parser because at the time he looked at it Text.XML.HaXml.Html.Parsec wasn't flexible enough for real world html.
 The Pandoc parser is theoretically a good html parser, but isn't broken out into a separate package.

 Of course, we can always bind to C libraries.
 The C library of choice seems to be [libxml2](http://xmlsoft.org/html/libxml-HTMLparser.html), which can quickly parse html into a manipulatable document.
 [Nokogiri](http://nokogiri.org/) is a library for ethe Ruby language which binds to libxml2 and allows HTML to easily be manipulated with css selectors or xpath.
 However, Haskell's multiple libxml2 bindings are low-level and incomplete.

 TagSoup is a pure Haskell HTML parser.
 It has some limitations- parsing and re-rendering will produce a semantically equivalent result, but there are some limitations with quoting and self-closing tags.
 TagSoup also doesn't build up a document structure.
 However, there is Text.XML.HXT.Parser.TagSoup to build up a document structure.
+HXT also comes with an html parser of its own.

 It would be great if Haskell could come up with a complete html manipulation solution- one that allows easy html manipulation without any limitations.
 This would probably come from the form of complete libxml2 bindings with a high-level interface or from improvements to TagSoup to remove its limitations.